Last updated on April 24th, 2022

 Where To Stay

 During our Hokkaido summer visit, we planned to visit Furano and Biei to see the famous flower fields and scenery.
 The journey from Sapporo to Furano or Biei takes approximately 2 hours.
-A day trip from Sapporo to Furano and Biei is doable but it can be very tiring especially for the elderly.
-After consideration, we decided to stay somewhere near the attractions to easily getting around.
+A day trip from Sapporo to Furano and Biei is doable but it can be very tiring, especially for the elderly.
+After consideration, we decided to stay somewhere near the attractions to easily get around.

 The accommodations in Furano and Biei are limited and not cheap.
 The budget accommodations are almost fully booked in the peak season of Summer!
-There is another alternative solution was staying at Asahikawa with about 30 to 60 minutes away from Furano.
+There is another alternative solution was to stay at Asahikawa about 30 to 60 minutes away from Furano.
 Asahikawa is the second-largest city in Hokkaido, very well connected with public transport, and easy to drive from Sapporo to explore Furano and Biei.
-Besides, there is also a lot of famous food that you can try out during your stay, make it a perfect base if you wish to live in the city area for yummy Japanese food yet want to stay closer to the Furano and Biei.
+Besides, there is also a lot of famous food that you can try out during your stay, making it a perfect base if you wish to live in the city area for yummy Japanese food yet want to stay closer to the Furano and Biei.

-So we made Asahikawa as our base for traveling to Biei and Furano due to its convenience and price.
+So we made Asahikawa our base for traveling to Biei and Furano due to its convenience and price.

-Accommodation Tips: We stayed in JR Inn Asahikawa which located right beside the JR Asahikawa station.
+Accommodation Tips: We stayed in JR Inn Asahikawa which is located right beside the JR Asahikawa station.
 It is very convenient as there are a lot of eateries and a big AEON Mall within walking distance.
 Most importantly, the room rate is much cheaper compare with the hotel in Furano and Biei.
 Besides, it is also one of the best hotels in Asahikawa if you are traveling by train.